 Which Foods to Choose and Why.

-11 Tips on how to eat when suffering from a depression:
+11 Tips on how to eat when suffering from depression:

 Which Food to Avoid and Why.

-Food that is light, dry, cold in nature with a bitter, pungent and astringent taste should be avoided, as it will absorb lubrication from body and mind:
+Above all, try to avoid food that is light, dry, cold in nature with a bitter, pungent and astringent taste, as it will absorb lubrication from body and mind:

-- Heavy protein like beef, mutton and other red meats should be eliminated from the diet, as these meats accumulate Ama inside the body, which helps to aggravate the depression.
+Eliminate heavy protein like beef, mutton, and other red meats from the diet, as these meats accumulate Ama inside the body, which helps to aggravate the depression.

-Of course these tips alone cannot fully heal a depression.
-If you are suffering from a depression, you should seek professional advice and use above said as an ad on to your therapy.
+In short, these tips alone cannot fully heal a depression.
+If you are suffering from depression, you should seek professional advice and use above said as an ad on to your therapy.